truenas/documentation/content/SCALE/SCALETutorials/Shares/SMB/AddSMBShares.md

 {{< /expand >}}
 You can use the group to grant access to all local users on the server or add more groups to fine-tune permissions to large numbers of users.
 {{< hint info >}}
-You cannot access SMB shares with the root user, or user accounts built-in to TrueNAS or those without the **smb** flag.
+You cannot access SMB shares with the root user, user accounts built-in to TrueNAS, or those without the **smb** flag.
 {{< /hint >}}

 {{< expand "Why not just allow anonymous access to the share?" "v" >}}